zoni/octo/README.rst

 ====================

-In order to run, our plugin should have a class which extends :class:`octo.plugin.OctoPlugin`.
+In order to run, our plugin should have a class which extends ``octo.plugin.OctoPlugin``.
 Since the name that we give to this class does not matter, we'll simply call it ``HelloWorld``::

    from octo.plugin import OctoPlugin